 How Can We Deal with Evolution in the Classroom?

 My son attends a public school.
 One of his teachers is a firm believer in organic evolution, and teaches it as scientific fact, not theory.
 The teacher is insistent that the students learn every aspect of evolution, and requires them to answer questions about evolution on examinations in such a way as to agree with the teacher’s view.
 What is the proper way to handle this kind of situation?
-How do I teach my child to stand up for his beliefs, without causing him to receive failing grades and alienate his teacher and classmates, many of whom agree with the teacher?\
+How do I teach my child to stand up for his beliefs, without causing him to receive failing grades and alienate his teacher and classmates, many of whom agree with the teacher?

 It has been my experience that another approach works much better.
 I suggest that the student visit with the teacher outside of class to discuss the situation (e.g., before or after school, during lunch, during the teacher’s free period, etc.).
 In this discussion, the student should show proper respect for the teacher’s position and authority.
-In a kind, non-confrontational manner, the student might say something to the teacher like this.
+In a kind, non-confrontational manner, the student might say something like this to the teacher.
 “I know from what you have been teaching us in class that you believe very strongly in organic evolution, and that you will be teaching it to us as the correct view of origins.
 I wanted to speak to you privately, so I could bring to your attention my personal views in this matter.
 I do not believe in the concept of organic evolution.
-Rather, my family and I believe very strongly in the Bible, and the account of creation that it teaches.
+Rather, my family and I believe very strongly in the Bible, and the account of creation that it contains.
 I wanted to discuss this with you, and to let you know that while I disagree with your position, I respect your right to believe it—as I hope you will respect my right to believe what I do.
 I may ask questions or make comments in class that let you and my classmates know I do not believe in evolution, but I will do so respectfully.
-I will never do anything to embarrass you, or place you in an awkward situation before my fellow students.
+I never will do anything to embarrass you, or to place you in an awkward situation before my fellow students.
 I will give you the answers you want on the examinations, but I want you to know that as I do so, I do not accept them as true.
 I also hope that you will not mind if I come talk to you again privately about these matters, if the need arises.”